-Throughout time human beings have been drawn to the great unknown, and nowhere offers so many unknowns, in a relatively accessible place, as the ocean.
+Throughout history, human beings have been drawn to the great unknown, and nowhere offers as many unknowns, in a relatively accessible place, as the ocean.
 There, lovers of the strange and bewildering can find stories of ghost ships, immortal jellyfish, unidentifiable sounds, and alien-looking objects.
+Let’s explore some of the top ocean mysteries.

 Milky Sea Phenomenon